Azure/azure-sdk-for-java/sdk/core/azure-core-metrics-opentelemetry/README.md

     .build();

 // Pass OTel meterProvider to MetricsOptions.
-MetricsOptions customMetricsOptions = new MetricsOptions()
+MetricsOptions customMetricsOptions = new OpenTelemetryMetricsOptions()
     .setProvider(meterProvider);

 // configure Azure Client to use customMetricsOptions - it will use meterProvider